satan87/Java-Spring-Training/Module_2_concept/Module_2.md

 For example, the Java Interface Serialisable indicates that the class can be serialize, the Interface Comparable means the class can be compare to another object, etc.

+**Default** method in interface

+A default method in an interface is a method wih code.

+This was created to assure backward compatibility.

+**Static** method in interface

+Interface can also define static method.

+It is the same as Default, the implementation of the method will be inside the interface.

+The idea is to allow the developer to group method that would make sense to be in the interface.

+**Functional** interface

+A functional interface is noted with the annotation @FunctionalInterface

+A functional interface can have only one method.
+If you try to add more it will not compile.

+A functional interface can contains default method.

 </details>